Camp Climbing Staff Training with WILD GUYde Adventures, LLC

 Is it safe?
 The outdoors is not a safe place.
 Part of what adventure means is that not all risks are eliminated.
 By teaching proper skills and precautions, and using the right equipment, we attempt to manage risk.
 Participants will be asked to complete a medical history form, and sign a waiver acknowledging various dangers.

-Memorabilia: Students will receive a certificate of participation and a skills checklist from WILD GUYde, as well as several other vendors mementos.
+Memorabilia: Students will receive a certificate of participation from WILD GUYde, as well as several other vendors mementos.

 Sign-up: Each seminar is limited to the first 8 respondents.
-To register or ask questions, contact Lester Zook at 540-433-1637 or Lester@wildguyde.com A completed medical form, signed Participant Agreement, completed Skills and Experience Checklist, and a valid check (payable to WGA) will constitute registration.
+To register or ask questions, contact Lester Zook at 540-433-1637 or Lester@wildguyde.com A signed Medical Form/Participant Agreement, completed Skills and Experience Checklist, and a valid check (payable to WGA) will constitute registration.
 Mail to WGA, 1047 Stuart St., Harrisonburg, VA, 22802.
 Cancellations until 7 days prior will receive a 75% refund; no refunds thereafter.

 And finally, who is this WILD GUYde?
-Lester R. Zook is a professor at Eastern Mennonite University, and director of the Outdoor Ministry program there.
-He has been leading wilderness adventures for college students and camp groups for the past 20 years.
+Lester R. Zook directed the Outdoor Ministry program at Eastern Mennonite University for 27 years.
+He has been leading wilderness adventures for college students and camp groups for 3 decades.
 He is a Wilderness First Responder, and is a certified member of the American Mountain Guides Association (Single Pitch Instructor) and the Professional Climbing Instructors Association.
 He has served at numerous camps around the country, and has been a board member for two local camps.
 WGA is a permitee with the George Washington and Monongehala National Forests, and is an equal opportunity employer and provider.

 Certified Single Pitch